mitchv34/mitchv34.github.io-my-website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my academic website!
-I’m Mitchell Valdes-Bobes, a sixth-year PhD candidate in Economics at the University of Wisconsin–Madison.
-My work sits at the intersection of macroeconomics and labor economics, where I use structural search models to study how policy and firm organization shape labor-market outcomes.
+I’m Mitchell Valdes-Bobes, a PhD candidate in Economics at the University of Wisconsin–Madison.
+My work sits at the intersection of labor economics and macroeconomics, where I use structural search models to study how policy and firm organization shape labor-market outcomes.

 **Research Interests:**

-- Labor market dynamics
+- Labor-market search, mobility, and compensation.
+- Macroeconomic shocks and their effects on labor markets.
+- Causal inference & applied econometrics
-- Search and matching theory
+- Labor and workforce data science
-- Policy impacts on employment
+- Machine learning for labor-market analysis.

 **Current Focus:**

 - Analyzing the effects of remote work on labor market outcomes.
 - Exploring the implications of generative AI on labor markets.

-Please don't hesitate to contact me if you have questions about my work or are interested in potential collaborations.
+Please don't hesitate to contact me at [valdsbobes@wisc.edu](mailto:valdsbobes@wisc.edu) if you have questions about my work or are interested in potential collaborations.